Joan Shenton

-Joan Alicia Shenton (born 16 March 1943) is a British broadcaster who has produced and presented programmes for radio and television.
+Joan Alicia Shenton (born 16 March 1943) is a British-Chilean broadcaster who has produced and presented programmes for radio and television.

 Shenton is known as an exponent of the ideas of AIDS denial.

 Early life

 Shenton was born in Antofagasta, Chile to an English father and Anglo-Chilean mother.
 She lived in Chile, Argentina, Guatemala and Venezuela.
-When she was 11 she came to England to St Catherine's School, Bramley, Surrey.
+When she was 11 she came to England to attend St Catherine's School, Bramley, Surrey.

-In 1961, she matriculated as a state scholar at St Anne's College, Oxford, reading Spanish and French.
-She ultimately gained an MA (Hons) in Modern Languages.
+In 1961, she matriculated as a state scholar at St Anne's College, Oxford, reading Spanish and French, and took an MA degree in Modern Languages.

 Early career

 In 1964, she joined the BBC World Service, broadcasting in Spanish for the Latin American Service.
 She reported on London stories for presenter Juan Peirano on Actualidades and Ritmo de Londres.

 She then reported in Spanish for the Central Office of Information (COI) on a weekly television programme called This Week in Britain (TWIBS) which was given to British Embassies in Latin America and provided free to the respective countries' television stations.

 She became a reporter/presenter for Anglia Television and then BBC's Nationwide, where she worked for Michael Townson, editor of London region.

 In 1972, she became seriously ill with drug-induced lupus after excessive medication in Spain.
 This led to her lifelong interest in injury from prescribed drugs.
 Together with Lilian Wilding and through the Thames Television Help! programme, Shenton later founded the Steroid Aid Group in 1979 and became honorary president.

 After her recovery, she joined Thames Television in 1973 as co-presenter with Tony Bastable on the consumer programme Money-Go-Round, produced by Mary McAnally.
 During this period, she also presented Thames Television's social affairs programme Help!

 Shenton resumed her radio career in 1973, joining Capital Radio under the editorship of Michael Bukht (also known as the chef Michael Barry).
 She broadcast for Capital from the station's very first day on air, and co-presented a daily three-hour live programme Swap Shop with Tommy Vance.
 She then went on to present Capital's weekly hospital radio programme called Person to Person.